lunatic-solutions/lunatic/Readme.md

 ### Compatibility

 Lunatic intends to eventually be completely compatible with [WASI](https://wasi.dev/).
 Ideally you could just take existing code, compile it to WebAssembly and run on top of Lunatic.
 Giving the best developer experience possible.
-But It's still a long until there.
+But It's still a long way until there.

 ### Help wanted